DDR5 I3C

 Side Band Access:

-DDR5 introduced side band bus to access non DRAM modules.
-The Side band bus is based on MIPI I3C or I3C Protocol.
-Apart from sideband bus there is also a SPD ie Serial Presence Detect Hub as the number of components have grown on DDR5.
+DDR5 introduced a sideband bus to access non-DRAM modules.
+The Sideband bus is based on MIPI I3C or I3C Protocol.
+Apart from the sideband bus, there is also an SPD ie Serial Presence Detect Hub as the number of components has grown on DDR5.
 The SPD Hub interfaces the internal components of DIMM like RCD ie Register Clock Driver and PMIC and another temperature sensor IC.

 Debugging I3C Interface: